dst/cpp-lib/README.md

 cpp-lib
 =======

-Useful C++ contructions, usually needed in programming competions such as TopCoder.
+Useful C++ contructions, especially in programming competitions such as TopCoder.